cryptocoinjs/secp256k1-node/README.md

 **secretKey**: Buffer, This module provides native bindings to ecdsa [secp256k1](https://github.com/bitcoin/secp256k1) functions

 **Returns**: Buffer, This module provides native bindings to ecdsa [secp256k1](https://github.com/bitcoin/secp256k1) functions

----

-# NOTES
-This will not work on node version 11 yet.
-Arrays need to have `isolates` for this.